Prithwis-2023/NASABot/README.md

    We will make sure that copyright and space data usage laws are followed.

-***Swot analysis:***
+***Strengths & opportunities:***
-  Our user-friendliness and real-time data are our strongest suit.
-Competition and the requirement for constant content updating are weaknesses.
-Threats include shifting space policies, while opportunities include the expansion of the space sector.
+  *- Our user-friendliness and real-time data are our strongest suit.
+  *- Our greatest opportunity presents itself in the expansion of the space sector.

 ***Market positioning:***